Published on Jun 25, 2026

 You should set clear goals that match your broader business objectives before starting keyword research.
 Your SEO objectives should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.
 This applies whether you're building a customer base for a SaaS product or driving sales for an ecommerce brand.

-Start researching keywords related to your core products or services once you've set your objectives.
+Start researching keywords related to your core products or services once you've set your objectives, and consider support from a SEO agency Lincoln if you need expert guidance.
 Think about what potential customers might type into Google to find your business.
 You can build your keyword list using free tools like Google Keyword Planner.

 Consider these factors when evaluating potential keywords: